robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Manly Sea Eagles          (away) to beat 	Gold Coast Titans         (home) with a probability of 	55.50%

 Robs Elo predicts 	Penrith Panthers          (away) to beat 	Parramatta Eels           (home) with a probability of 	67.45%

+### Round 6 (generated 11/04/2018)

+Robs Elo predicts 	Sydney Roosters           (home) to beat 	South Sydney Rabbitohs    (away) with a probability of 	76.67%

+Robs Elo predicts 	Melbourne Storm           (home) to beat 	Newcastle Knights         (away) with a probability of 	90.26%

+Robs Elo predicts 	St George Dragons         (home) to beat 	Cronulla Sharks           (away) with a probability of 	72.25%

+Robs Elo predicts 	New Zealand Warriors      (home) to beat 	Brisbane Broncos          (away) with a probability of 	73.04%

+Robs Elo predicts 	North Queensland Cowboys  (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	73.97%

+Robs Elo predicts 	Canberra Raiders          (home) to beat 	Parramatta Eels           (away) with a probability of 	74.73%

+Robs Elo predicts 	Penrith Panthers          (home) to beat 	Gold Coast Titans         (away) with a probability of 	87.91%

+Robs Elo predicts 	Manly Sea Eagles          (home) to beat 	Wests Tigers              (away) with a probability of 	58.55%